 Embezzlement.
 Embezzlement occurs when a person is entrusted with control over another's property and unlawfully converts that property for their own use.

 Like most states, New Mexico classifies larceny offenses mainly according to the value of the stolen property or services.
-In some cases, such as with firearms and livestock, the categorization depends upon the type of stolen property.
-Let's take a closer look at the specific classifications and penalties for larceny.
+Most thefts involving less than $500 are misdemeanors and above this amount are felonies.
+In some cases, such as with firearms and livestock, the law provides felony penalties, regardless of value.

 A person commits petty misdemeanor larceny when the value of the stolen property or services is $250 or less.
-Such an offender faces up to six months in jail and a $500 fine.
+This offender faces up to six months in jail and a $500 fine.

 Larceny constitutes a misdemeanor when the value of the stolen property or services is more than $250 but less than $501.
 A person guilty of misdemeanor larceny is subject to up to one year in jail and a $1,000 fine.